AvivShuster/Fire-Detection-Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/121958931/220947843-2894b777-cb2c-4bbf-9e4d-ebe4375aed00.png)
 ![image](https://user-images.githubusercontent.com/121958931/220947999-b8e73ff6-cad7-4a20-9674-24c089ca4f37.png)

-## Summary and Conclusions of part 1
+## Summary and Conclusions of part 1 - running a trained machine learning model on Raspberry pi 4

-By the creation of a custom dataset and Transfer Learning with YOLOv5, we managed to teach the machine to successfully detect flames in a video frame.
+By the creation of a custom dataset and Transfer Learning with YOLOv5, we managed to teach the machine to successfully detect flames in a video frame, while running on Raspberry pi 4 microcontroller.
+In the future of this project, we will develop the autonomous of the robot, in C  (to insure **real time** behavior), while synchronising his actions with the trained model outputs.